ghc-proposals/ghc-proposals/proposals/0494-incomplete-field-binds.md

   |
 5 | validateUser User{ident = _ident, name = _name, email = "foo"} = pure ()

-    Suggestion: add a binding for ‘email’ explicitly, or add `_` with the RecordWildCards extension enabled
+    Suggestion: add a binding for ‘email’ explicitly, or discard the remaining fields by ‘_’
 ```

 This can be suppressed by `_` to the list of bindings: